-The Bruce M. Clark, Jr. Memorial Scholarship is presented annually to the grand prize winner(s) of the NSS/NASA Ames Space Settlement Design Competition.
+The Bruce M. Clark, Jr. Memorial Scholarship was presented annually to the grand prize winner(s) of the NSS/NASA Ames Space Settlement Design Competition.
 The first presentation of the scholarship award was given at the 2010 International Space Development Conference (ISDC) in Chicago.
-The award scholarship has been presented at each ISDC since by Bruce M. Clark Sr. during a special awards dinner.
+The award scholarship was presented through the 2018 ISDC by Bruce M. Clark Sr. during a special awards dinner.
 Beginning in 2019, the award is being replaced by a $5,000 Herman Rubin Award.

 Starting as a teenager, Bruce had become an avid Science Fiction book collector.
 If the NSS/NASA Ames Space Settlement Design Contest had existed when Bruce was in high school, he certainly would have entered it.
 Everyone he worked with at NEC knew he was inspired by Sci Fi ideas, but no one had ever seen the 3000 books he had purchased and indexed in his apartment.
 Those books have been used as the seed money for the founding of the Memorial Fund that honors his memory.

 In the early 1990’s, Bruce joined the National Space Society and attended a large number of space conferences.
 His handwritten journals contain large numbers of references to space science, especially space settlement.
 Here are two of them: